Leah: Appearance

 The Torah introduces Leah by describing her with the phrase, "Leah had tender eyes" (ועיני לאה רכות) (Genesis 29:17).
-It is argued as to whether the adjective "tender" (רכות) should be taken to mean "delicate and soft" or "weary".
+It is argued as to whether the adjective "tender" (רכות) should be taken to mean "delicate and soft" or rather "weary" or "weak".

 The commentary of Rashi cites a Rabbinic interpretation of how Leah's eyes became weak.
 According to this story, Leah was destined to marry Jacob's older twin brother, Esau.
 In the Rabbinic mind, the two brothers are polar opposites; Jacob being a God-fearing scholar and Esau being a hunter who also indulges in idolatry and adultery.
 But people were saying, "Laban has two daughters and his sister, Rebekah, has two sons.
 The older daughter (Leah) will marry the older son (Esau), and the younger daughter (Rachel) will marry the younger son (Jacob)."
 Hearing this, Leah spent most of her time weeping and praying to God to change her destined mate.
 Thus the Torah describes her eyes as "soft" from weeping.
 God hearkens to Leah's tears and prayers and allows her to marry Jacob even before Rachel does.